Beyond Broken Bones: How Auto Accidents Cause Internal Injuries

-In the aftermath of a North Carolina traffic accident, it’s often easy to determine who has been hurt.
+In the aftermath of a North Carolina auto accident, it’s often easy to determine who has been hurt.
 The pain of fractured bones and joint injuries call attention to themselves; open wounds leak blood.
 In contrast, soft tissue damage and internal injuries may present no immediate symptoms.
-These injuries can be overlooked in the initial assessment of damage after a Wilmington car crash or truck collision on I-40.
+These injuries can be overlooked in the initial assessment of damage after a Wilmington car accident or truck accident on I-40.
 The injury can worsen for hours until a medical crisis occurs—one that can prove fatal to the injury victim.

 If you remember only two facts from this survey of accident-related internal injuries, make sure you recall these points about the period right after a New Hanover County roadway wreck: